aspose-slides/Aspose.Slides-API-References/content/cpp/english/system/default/_index.md

 ## System::Default() function

-Returns the default-constructed instance of the specified type.
+Returns the reference to the single default-constructed instance of the non-exception type.

 ```cpp
 template<typename T> std::enable_if<!IsExceptionWrapper<T>::value, constT &>::type System::Default()